Military of ancient Rome: Source of knowledge

 Romans received their medical knowledge largely from the ancient Greeks.
 As Rome started to expand, it slowly embraced the Greek culture, causing an influx of medicinal information in Roman society.
 Because of this influx, it allowed this knowledge to become the foundation of all Western medical tradition.
 The Greek theories were kept alive and their practices continued well into the future.
 This knowledge was also the foundation used in military medicine since it contained the overarching ideas of their medical knowledge.
 As time progressed these medical texts would be translated into Arabic and then back into Latin as the flow of information changed.
-Based on this, we can presume that some of the information in these texts has been lost in translation.
-Despite this, we are still able to illustrate a clear picture of what military medicine was like during the reign of the Roman Empire.
+Based on this, one can presume that some of the information in these texts has been lost in translation.
+Despite this, scholars are still able to establish a clear picture of what military medicine was like during the reign of the Roman Empire.